lexermal/website-weixler-me/blog/K3s Applications/Install Nextcloud.md

 The calendar API works only with local users, not SAML / SSO users.

+Create a access password in Nextcloud via the user profile settings at the bottom.

-To still sync your calendar you need to create a local user to which calendars you subscribe and your real user in Nextcloud shares this calendar with the sync user and lets them edit the calendars.
+OR create a local user to which calendars you subscribe and your real user in Nextcloud shares this calendar with the sync user and lets them edit the calendars.

 ## References
 * Tutorial is based on https://artifacthub.io/packages/helm/nextcloud/nextcloud#configuration